- Home

 - Range

-The difference between the maximum and minimum values in a data set, measuring overall spread.
+The range is the difference between the maximum and minimum values in a data set, giving the simplest measure of overall spread.
 Range is the simplest measure of spread.

 Definition

-The difference between the maximum and minimum values in a data set, measuring overall spread.
+The range is the difference between the maximum and minimum values in a data set, giving the simplest measure of overall spread.
+It tells you the total span of the data from lowest to highest in a single number.

 ๐ก Intuition